Omodaka9375/AIYA/README.md

 ## Troubleshoting
 - If proces ends with error, it is mostly due to corrupted images that were randomly picked or while downloading.
 You can increase the number of imager per term using '-l' parameter, default is 4, and re-run the script.
 - Most customizations can be done using parameters.
 Check 'aiya.py' for usage and optional parametars.
+- If the generated sentences are too long they will be cut at the end :(
 ---------------------------------------------------------------
 ## AI stack
 - OpeAI GTP-2 774M model trained in Google collab: [https://github.com/openai/gpt-2](https://github.com/openai/gpt-2) [**for text creation**]